 Burpees, a squat thrust with an additional stand between repetitions, is a full-body exercise for strength training.

-- Start in a squat position with your knees bent, back straight, and feet about shoulder-width apart.
+- Start by squatting with your knees bent, back straight, and feet about shoulder-width apart.

-- Lower your hands to the floor in front of you so they’re just inside your feet.
+- Lower your hands to the floor in front of you, just inside your feet.

-- Kick your feet back so you’re on your hands and toes, and in a pushup position.
+- Kick your feet back, so you’re on your hands and toes in a pushup position.